Sunday 22 September 1940

 Latvia: The Soviets integrate Latvian submarines Ronis and Spidola into the Navy.
 Since Latvia now is part of the USSR, it is wrong to characterize this as a "seizure."

-Australia: Convoy US 5 departs from Freemantle, composed of Dutch liners Christian Huygens, Indrapoera, Nieuw Holland and Slamat.
-There are 4262 troops embarked, and its first stop is Colombo.
+Australia: Convoy US 5 departs from Freemantle, composed of Dutch liners Christian Huygens, Indrapoera, Nieuw Holland and Selamat.
+There are 4262 troops embarked, and its first stop is in Colombo.